Shropshire: Divisions and environs

 Most of the ceremonial county of Shropshire is covered for purposes of local government by Shropshire Council, a unitary authority established in 2009.
 Telford and Wrekin is a unitary authority, with borough status, which forms part of the county for various functions such as Lord Lieutenant but is a separate local authority from Shropshire Council.
 Many services are shared by both authorities, such as the fire and rescue service, and the two authorities co-operate on some projects such as mapping flood risk.

 The new unitary authority for Shropshire, Shropshire Council, divides the county into three areas, each with its own area committee: North, Central and South.
 These area committees deal with town and country planning matters.

 With the parishing of the formerly unparished area of Shrewsbury in 2008, the entire ceremonial county is now parished.
 The sizes of parishes varies enormously in terms of area covered and population resident.
 Shrewsbury is the most populous parish in the county (and one of the most populous in England) with over 70,000 residents, whilst Boscobel is the smallest parish in Shropshire by geographical area and by population, with just 12 residents according to the 2001 census.
 The smaller parishes (with populations of less than 200) usually have a joint parish council with one or more neighbouring parishes, or in some instances, have a parish meeting (such as in Sibdon Carwood).
 The urban area of Telford is divided into many parishes, each covering a particular suburb, some of which are historic villages or towns (such as Madeley).
 The parish remains an important sub-division and tier of local government in both unitary authority areas of Shropshire.

 Local government 1974–2009

-In 1974 the non-metropolitan county of Shropshire was constituted, covering the entire county.
+In 1974 the non-metropolitan county of Salop was constituted, covering the entire county.
+After a local campaign, the council voted 48-5 to revert to Shropshire from 1 April 1980.
 There was a two-tier system of local government, constituting a county council (as the upper tier) and six district councils – Bridgnorth, North Shropshire, Oswestry, Shrewsbury and Atcham, South Shropshire and The Wrekin.
 In 1998 The Wrekin became a unitary authority, administratively separate from the county council, and became Telford and Wrekin.
 The two-tier structure remained in the remainder of the county and was the least populated two-tier area in England.

 Oswestry and Shrewsbury & Atcham were each granted borough status in 1974.
 Telford and Wrekin became a borough in 2002.